f20/folder-control/README.md

 folder-control
 ==============

-This is a set of undocumented Perl scripts for file cataloguing, file backup, synchronisation and file-level deduplication.
+This is a set of Perl scripts for file cataloguing, file backup, synchronisation and file-level deduplication.

+Sorry no documentation.

 Franck Latrémolière

-17 March 2015
+6 December 2015